jawhiteley/mu_card_dividers_resize/README.md

 These can all be set in the header of the R Markdown file for 1-step execution (under `params:`).
 Any required in the R script have definitions there, too, if you want to run it independently.

+* `pdf_file` (*optional*): Name of input pdf file (or path relative to `input` directory)
+  + You can leave this blank and R will automatically detect all pdf files in the `input` directory, and extract images from all of them.
+  + If you only want to use one file, put the name here.
+  + If you want to use a subset of files in this folder (or control the order), list the names, separated by a comma and space (no quotes).
+R will check that they exist and throw an error if it can't find any of them.
 * `extract_images`: run the R script to extract images from the pdf all in 1 step?
   + set to `TRUE` if the script hasn't been run, to extract images from the input pdf.
   + set to `FALSE` to save time if it was already run.
 * Dimensions of dividers in output: `div_height`, `div_width`, and `border` (border thickness)
   + The originals are "3.620 inches wide and 2.613 inches tall" (according to Spiffworld's comment [here](https://boardgamegeek.com/filepage/228893/horizontal-card-dividers-x-men)), which includes a 1 pixel wide black border (confirmed in a personal communication).
 That's about **9.2 cm** wide, and **6.6 cm** tall.

 In practice, I found 7 cm (2.76 inches) is the minimum height to be readable above sleeved cards, and still fit resonably in the inserts from [TinkeringPaws](https://www.etsy.com/ca/listing/997029350/marvel-united-board-game-insert).
-The core box only allows for 6.8 cm clearance, but they fit at a slight angle, which also leaves a little extra space to be able to easily take cards out from between dividers.
-The current settings might be a bit taller than 7 cm (I can always cut them a bit shorter than printed).
-The beauty of this system is that they can be resized to whatever height you prefer.
+The core box only allows for 6.8 cm clearance, but 7 cm tall fits at a slight angle, which also leaves extra space for grabbing cards between dividers.
+The current settings might be a bit taller than 7 cm, since I can always cut them shorter than printed.
+The beauty of this tool is that they can be resized to whatever height you prefer.

-Note that because of how R Markdown and LaTeX handle images, the code here allows you to increase the height relative to the original width, but not decrease it (i.e., it can only _decrease_ the aspect ratio).
-It is _possible_ to make the dividers even shorter in LaTeX, but would require additional code and clipping the original graphics.
-If you want shorter dividers, you can always just cut them down: this tool is to allow **taller** dividers, which the original files don't allow.
+Note that because of how R Markdown and LaTeX handle images, the code here allows you to _increase the height_ relative to the original width, but not decrease it (i.e., it can only _decrease_ the aspect ratio).
+It is possible to make the dividers even shorter in LaTeX, but would require additional code and clipping the original graphics, which isn't necessary for making them bigger.
+If you want shorter dividers, you can just cut some off the bottom (up to a point): the main purpose of this tool is to allow **taller** dividers, which the original files don't allow.

 ## 3. Compile the Rmarkdown file